CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/installation-and-configuration.md

 If you need assistance with this setup, please refer to the relevant documentation or click the [link](/docs/processforce/administrator-guide/licensing/license-server/overview/).provided for more details.

-## AppEngine and Plugin Installation and Configuration
+## CompuTec AppEngine and Plugin Installation and Configuration

-To install AppEngine, follow the step-by-step instructions outlined in the [Installation Guide](../../administrators-guide/configuration-and-administration/installation.md).
+To install CompuTec AppEngine, follow the step-by-step instructions outlined in the [Installation Guide](../../administrators-guide/configuration-and-administration/installation.md).

 For the full configuration and administrative steps, refer to the [Configuration and Administration](docs/appengine/administrators-guide/configuration-and-administration/configuration.md) guide.